innobead/huber/doc/packages.md

  linkerd2-stable  Ultralight, security-first service mesh for Kubernetes.
-Main repo for Linkerd 2.x.                       https://github.com/linkerd/linkerd2 minikube         Run Kubernetes locally                                                                                   https://github.com/kubernetes/minikube mkcert           A simple zero-config tool to make locally trusted development certificates with any names you'd like...  https://github.com/FiloSottile/mkcert nerdctl          Docker-compatible CLI for containerd                                                                     https://github.com/containerd/nerdctl nomad            Nomad is an easy-to-use, flexible, and performant workload orchestrator that can deploy a mix of mic...  https://github.com/hashicorp/nomad norouter         NoRouter: IP-over-Stdio.
+Main repo for Linkerd 2.x.                       https://github.com/linkerd/linkerd2 minikube         Run Kubernetes locally                                                                                   https://github.com/kubernetes/minikube mkcert           A simple zero-config tool to make locally trusted development certificates with any names you'd like...  https://github.com/FiloSottile/mkcert nerdctl          Docker-compatible CLI for containerd, with support for Compose                                           https://github.com/containerd/nerdctl nomad            Nomad is an easy-to-use, flexible, and performant workload orchestrator that can deploy a mix of mic...  https://github.com/hashicorp/nomad norouter         NoRouter: IP-over-Stdio.
 The easiest multi-host & multi-cloud networking ever.
 No root privilege is ...  https://github.com/norouter/norouter nushell          A new type of shell                                                                                      https://github.com/nushell/nushell